DeviprasadShetty9833/Djkistra_Algo/README.md

 <table>
 <tr><td>
-  ⏺️ Dijkstra's Algorithm is a graph search algorithm that solves the single-source shortest path problem for a graph with non-negative edge weights.
+  ⏺️ Dijkstra’s Algorithm is a greedy graph search method used to find the shortest path from a single source to all other nodes in a graph with non-negative edge weights.

-  ⏺️ It is a **Greedy algorithm**.
-At each step, it chooses the node that appears to be closest to the source
+  ⏺️ At each step, it selects the nearest unvisited node from the source.

-  ⏺️ The algorithm produces two key pieces of information for each node:
+  ⏺️ It records:
-     -  The **shortest distance** from the source node to that node.
+ - The shortest distance to each node.
-     -  The **previous node** that leads to this shortest path, allowing the entire path sequence to be reconstructed.
+ - The previous node for reconstructing the path.

-Key Requirements
+ 🟠 Key Points:

-- All edge weights must be zero or positive.
+- Works for both directed and undirected graphs.
-- The algorithm works on both directed and undirected graphs.
+- All edge weights must be non-negative.

 <details>
   <summary>Click to expand 🔻</summary>